Forex Education

 What is ROI in trading?

-ROI in trading represents the ratio of money gained or lost on an investment relative to the invested amount of money.
-If the trader invested $1000 in his account, he made a $400 profit, then the return of investment in trading would be $400/$1000=0.4 or 40%.
+ROI in trading represents the amount of money gained or lost on an investment relative to the amount invested.
+If the trader invested $1000 in his account, he made a $400 profit, then the return on investment in trading would be $400/$1000=0.4 or 40%.

 Return on investment equation